-In general, the economy of the Republic of Kazakhstan continues to display characteristics of an emerging market.
-Its economy is particularly sensitive to prices on oil and gas prices and other commodities, which constitute major part of the country's export.
-These characteristics include, but are not limited to, the existence of national currency that is not freely convertible outside of the country and a low level of liquidity of debt and equity securities in the markets.
-Ongoing political tension in the region, volatility of exchange rate have caused and may continue to cause negative impact on the economy of the Republic of Kazakhstan, including decrease in liquidity and creation of difficulties in attracting of international financing.
+Overall, the economy of the Republic of Kazakhstan continues to exhibit some of the characteristics of an emerging market.
+It is particularly sensitive to fluctuations in the prices of oil and gas and other minerals, which make up the bulk of the country's exports.
+These features also include, but are not limited to, the existence of a national currency that is not freely convertible outside the country, and also has the low level of liquidity in the securities market.
+High inflation, problems caused by the recent internal unrest in January 2022, ongoing political tensions in the region, exchange rate volatility have had and may continue to have a negative impact on the economy of the Republic of Kazakhstan, including reduction of liquidity and creation of difficulties in attracting international financing.

-On 20 August 2015 the National Bank and the Government of the Republic of Kazakhstan made a resolution about discontinuation of supporting the exchange rate of Tenge and implement of new monetary policy, which is based on inflation targeting regime, cancellation of exchange rate trading band and start a free floating exchange rate.
-However, the National Bank's exchange rate policy allows it to intervene to prevent dramatic fluctuations of the Tenge exchange rate and to ensure financial stability.
+On 20 August 2015, the National Bank and the Government of the Republic of Kazakhstan decided to terminate the support of tenge exchange rate and implement a new monetary policy based on the inflation targeting regime, cancel the currency band and switch to a freely floating exchange rate.
+At the same time, the exchange rate policy of the National Bank allows for interventions to prevent sharp fluctuations in the tenge exchange rate to ensure financial stability.

-As at the date of this report the official exchange rate of the National Bank of the Republic Kazakhstan was Tenge 506.14 per USD 1, compared to Tenge 431.80 per USD 1 as at 31 December 2021 (31 December 2020: Tenge 420,91 per USD 1).
-Therefore, uncertainty remains in relation to exchange rate of Tenge and future action of National Bank and the Government of the Republic of Kazakhstan and the impact of these factors on the economy of the Republic of Kazakhstan.
+As at the date of this report, the official exchange rate of the National Bank of the Republic of Kazakhstan was 445.98 tenge per US dollar compared to 462.65 tenge per US dollar as at 31 December 2022 (31 December 2021: 431.67 tenge per US dollar).
+Thus, uncertainty remains regarding the tenge exchange rate and future actions of the National Bank and the Government, as well as the impact of these factors on the economy of the Republic of Kazakhstan.